google-research/arxiv-latex-cleaner/README.md

 *   Removes all unused images that take up space (those that are not actually included in any used `.tex` file).
 *   Optionally resizes all images to `im_size` pixels, to reduce the size of the submission.
-You can whitelist some images to skip the global size using `images_whitelist`.
+You can allowlist some images to skip the global size using `images_allowlist`.
 *   Optionally compresses `.pdf` files using ghostscript (Linux and Mac only).
-    You can whitelist some PDFs to skip the global size using `images_whitelist`.
+    You can allowlist some PDFs to skip the global size using `images_allowlist`.

 #### TikZ picture source code concealment